 Add some visual interest to your images with unique fabrics.
 Some examples: lace, cable knits, chambray, tweed, herringbone, chambray, faux fur, wool

 Don’t be scared of patterns and prints!
 They can work great in moderation.
-Try one statement piece (for instance, a colorful floral dress for mom) and one subtle pattern (maybe tiny polka dots for baby girl), and then keep the rest of the family more simple.
+Try one statement piece (for instance, a colorful floral dress for mom) and one subtle pattern (maybe polka dots for baby girl), and then keep the rest of the family more simple.
+Large prints and patterns work best – I recommend avoiding small plaid/stripes.

 Layers and Accessories